andreabonvini/Notes/Advanced_Signals/Cerutti.md

   ![](images/WV3.png)

-  It is worth noting that the interference terms may be located in time intervals where no signal is present, for example between $t_1$ and $t_2$ in Figure 10.2, showing signal contributions in an area where no activity is expected (like a mirage in the desert),  Interferences are located in the concavity of the distribution and are related to the interaction between past and future signal frequencies.
+  It is worth noting that the interference terms may be located in time intervals where no signal is present, for example between $t_1$ and $t_2$ in the figure above, showing signal contributions in an area where no activity is expected (like a mirage in the desert).

+  In the figure below interferences are located in the concavity of the distribution and are related to the interaction between past and future signal frequencies.

   ![](images/WV4.PNG)